waynegm/OpendTect-Plugin-Docs/plugins/LTFAttrib.md

 {% from 'util.html' import figure %}
 {% from 'util.html' import table_with_hdr %}# LTFAttrib

-This attribute plugin for the open source seismic interpretation platform [opendtect] Version 6.0 or later performs time-frequency decomposition using local attribute.
+This attribute plugin for the open source seismic interpretation platform [opendtect] Version 6.0 or later performs time-frequency decomposition using local attributes.

 ## Description